Scripture Treasury

 The Type Educates Reverence

 The closed gate therefore teaches more than one Marian privilege.
 It educates a whole Catholic instinct.
-It tells the soul that there are realities which must not be exposed to profanation, diluted for convenience, or flattened into the common.
+It tells the soul that there are realities which must not be exposed to profanation, diluted for convenience, or reduced to the common.

 In that sense, the type has ecclesial force as well.
 What is said of Our Lady's consecrated reserve shines back upon the Church's need to guard holy things.